bdi2357/bdi2357/README.md

 	thoughts -- and with no more brains than you have....
 But!
 They have one thing you haven't got!
 A diploma!
-  Therefore, by virtue of the authority vested in me by the Universitatus Committeeatum e plurbis unum, I hereby confer upon you the honorary degree of Th.D.
+  Therefore, by virtue of the authority vested in me by the Universitatus Committeeatum e plurbis unum, I hereby confer upon you the honorary degree of Th.D.\n
-SCARECROW
+SCARECROW:
-	Th.D.?
+	Th.D.?\n
-WIZARD
+WIZARD:
-	Yeah -- that...that's Dr. of Thinkology!
+	Yeah -- that...that's Dr. of Thinkology!\n